canonical/lxd/doc/api-extensions.md

 ## `storage_zfs_clone_copy`
 Introduces a new Boolean `storage_zfs_clone_copy` property for ZFS storage pools.
-When set to false copying a container will be done through `zfs send` and receive.
+When set to `false` copying a container will be done through `zfs send` and receive.
 This will make the target container independent of its source container thus avoiding the need to keep dependent snapshots in the ZFS pool around.
 However, this also entails less efficient storage usage for the affected pool.
-The default value for this property is true, i.e. space-efficient snapshots will be used unless explicitly set to "false".
+The default value for this property is `true`, i.e. space-efficient snapshots will be used unless explicitly set to `false`.

 ## `unix_device_rename`
 Introduces the ability to rename the `unix-block`/`unix-char` device inside container by setting `path`,